F. Vengeance and Blessing in the Day of the Lord...

 In Isaiah's day, it was much shorter than the finished volume that we hold, consisting then of the Pentateuch, Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon and the prophetic and historical books up to the time of king Hezekiah.
 Yet, the message was clear for all who gave heed to it, that God will judge sin, and that He has provided a way of escape from that judgment.

-With the passage of time, many prophecies have already been fulfilled in detail.
-Whatever God has spoken concerning future events, will also be fulfilled completely (2Pet 1:19; Mat 5:18).
+By some estimates, more than twenty-five percent of the Bible consists of prophecy foretelling events, which, at the time of writing, were in the near or distant future.
+With the passage of time, more than half of those prophecies have already been fulfilled in detail.
+Likewise, whatever God has spoken concerning yet future events, will also be fulfilled completely (2Pet 1:19--21; Mat 5:18).

 God's sure Word warns of judgment, that those who believe its message may repent and turn to Him for salvation.
 Men may ignore or refuse His warning, but their judgment will come, for God has decreed it. cp.
 2Pet 3:3-10